 Even for someone that has used Keyboard Maestro for years, this interface can be confusing and overwhelming, and it can hide important functionality.
 Keysmith whittles those options down to the most commonly used ones and presents them in a much cleaner way.

-Creating a New Shortcut
+Creating a New Macro

-Recording lets Keysmith identify specific UI elements you click on or interact with, which helps it choose the right element later on when playing back the shortcut.
+Recording lets Keysmith identify specific UI elements you click on or interact with, which helps it choose the right element later on when playing back the macro.
 Keyboard Maestro, on the other hand, can identify UI elements only by simple properties like name.

 And the flexibility that comes with Keyboard Maestro’s solution is also a double-edged sword - much of its functionality goes unnoticed in a sea of over three hundred actions to choose from.